oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/session-01.md

 - Tests: Gossip/Charm (Easy) for rumors; Intuition (Average) to catch the flinch at mirrors; Sleight of Hand (Hard) to lift a vial.
 - Quote: “Scent is memory.
 Memory is immortality, in polite company.”

-3) Captain Rémy Valoise (Border Customs, Bretonnian)
-- Appearance: Immaculate tabard, hawk-feather plume; eyes reddened by incense tests.
-- Role: Decides who crosses and under what stigma.
-- Motivation: Keep zealots and smugglers at bay without angering Parravon’s court.
-- Secrets: On the vintners’ payroll; hides a cracked pilgrimage mirror.
-- Tests: Etiquette (Average) to follow forms; Bribery (Hard) unless backed by Witch Hunter writs (Easy).
-- Quote: “Purity is a ledger.
-I balance it daily.”

-4) Abbé Celestin d’Anjou (Traditionalist Chaplain of the Lady)
+3) Abbé Celestin d’Anjou (Traditionalist Chaplain of the Lady)
 - Appearance: White and sky-blue vestments; gloves to avoid touching “polluted” relics.
 - Role: Administers purity tests; blocks "shadow aspect" heresies.
 - Motivation: Prevent scandal; destroy Satanreux anchors; humiliate Morr’s interlopers.